 ADA Paratransit: Customer Rights and Responsibilities

-ADA further requires that paratransit rides be provided to all eligible
+further requires that paratransit rides be provided to all eligible

 riders if requested any time the previous day, within an hour of the